Why we need poetry

 Now I felt connected to these strangers, and received.

-And that’s when I understood that poetry becomes alive by sharing it with others so they can connect to it.
+And that’s when I realized that poetry becomes alive by sharing it with others so they can connect to it.
 It wants to be in the world, but it needs a voice.

 Wow!
 Surprise!
 You never know unless you try!